Last updated: December 14, 2025

 Two years ago, the answer was simple: cloud meant stock templates only.
 No customizations.
 Take it or leave it.

-Jordan Moore, Co-Director of Template Consulting, explains: “The cloud platform has evolved significantly to support customizations based on client feedback.
+Jordan Moore, Co-Director of Template Consulting at Datolite, explains: “The cloud platform has evolved significantly to support customizations based on client feedback.
 What wasn’t possible before is now achievable with the right approach.”

 Pette Chappell, Co-Director of Template Consulting, sees this frequently: “Sometimes initial assessments are conservative.
 When we dig deeper into specific requirements, we often find creative solutions that work within the platform’s capabilities.”